souocare/bot-portuguese-publictransports/README.md

 * Clean the code.

 * Figure out where to put the program run 24/7 (but that's for me, but that's the main plan).

+# Acknowledgements
+I need to thanks to all people that supported me to this project.
+They really helped me not giving up, and always make everything better.
+Also, I need to thank to Metro de Lisboa for creating a very easy API to use.
+And, of course, to the creator of Telepot module.